udityalaad/Clust_Reduce/README.md

 <!-- USAGE EXAMPLES -->
 ## Case Study Analysis
   We tried ClustReduce on random RGB color data over a 100 x 100 map size.
-The input included a sparse color domain consisting of multiple occurences of 24 unique RGB colors.
+The input included a sparse color domain consisting of multiple occurences of 24 unique RGB combinations.
 The detailed report can be found in Report.pdf in the parent directory.

   Following were the clustering results in a 100 x 100 reduced space:
   * Spread = 1: